-2. If at the completion of a marking period, a student has not passed an equivalent of 4 credits, the 15 day rule will apply.
-The student will be ineligible for practice and activity participation for a period of 15 school days.
-If the weekly academic check at the end of 10 school days shows an improvement from failing to passing, the practice/rehearsal restriction only may be lifted for the remaining five days.

-3. Eligibility at the beginning of the fall semester will be based on final grades from the preceding school year.
+- 2. If at the completion of a marking period, a student has not passed an equivalent of 4 credits, the 15 day rule will apply.
+If the weekly academic check at the end of 10 school days shows an improvement from failing to passing, the practice/rehearsal restriction only may be lifted for the remaining five days. - 3.
+Eligibility at the beginning of the fall semester will be based on final grades from the preceding school year.
 Approved make-up courses may be used to fulfill credit deficiencies.